ablasettikuhn/Portfolio/README.md

 <p>To pull out a brief summary of the variables we want to analyze,
 <code>summary()</code> or <code>skim()</code> functions are both good
 options.
 With the skim function we have a visual idea of the data distribution.
-The Visualizations were examined with hist() function too.</p>
+The Visualizations were also examined with hist() function.</p>
 <pre class="r"><code>nba_nuggets_shots %&gt;% select(yearSeason, minutesRemaining, secondsRemaining, distanceShot, isShotAttempted, isShotMade) %&gt;% skim()</code></pre>
 <table>
 <caption>Data summary</caption>